-The project will provide vital materials and support to 2000 vulnerable U.S. families.
-By improving the language and literacy skills of children at risk of educational failure and strengthening parent-child relationships and family educational involvement.
+The project will provide books and family support to more than 2,000 vulnerable families improving the language and literacy skills of children at risk of educational failure and strengthening parent-child relationships and family educational involvement.
 Raising A Reader will implement the program through a trusted network of community partners that comprise more than 2,700 locations across the country (i.e. public school systems, libraries after-school programs, community agencies and more).